-Simmons Citrate agar is used to test an organism’s ability to utilize citrate as a source of energy.
+Simmons Citrate Agar is used to test an organism’s ability to utilize citrate as a source of energy.
 Ammonium dihydrogen phosphate and sodium citrate serve as the sole nitrogen and carbon source respectively.
 Dipotassium Phosphate acts as a buffer.
 Sodium Chloride maintains the osmotic balance of the medium.
 Magnesium Sulfate is a cofactor for a variety of metabolic reactions.
 Bromothymol blue is the pH indicator.
-Bacteriological agar is the solidifying agent.
+Bacteriological Agar is the solidifying agent.

 Organisms capable of utilizing ammonium dihydrogen phosphate and citrate will grow unrestricted on this medium.
 If citrate can be used, the microbe will accumulate alkaline/basic byproducts.
 Bacteria that can grow on this medium produce an enzyme, citrate-permease, capable of converting citrate to pyruvate.
 Pyruvate can then enter the organism’s metabolic cycle for the production of energy.
-Growth is indicative of utilization of citrate, an intermediate metabolite in the Krebs cycle.
+Growth is indicative of the utilization of citrate, an intermediate metabolite in the Krebs cycle.
 The utilization of citrate depends on the presence of an enzyme citrase produced by the organism, that breaks down the citrate to oxaloacetic acid and acetic acid.
 These products are later converted to pyruvic acid and carbondioxide.
 The carbondioxide generated combines with sodium and water to form sodium carbonate, an alkaline product.
-The alkalinity of the medium is indicated by a change in colour of the pH indicator.
+The alkalinity of the medium is indicated by a change in the color of the pH indicator.
 The shift in pH turns the bromothymol blue indicator in the medium from green to blue above pH 7.6 and this constitutes a positive test.